implse/Sorting_Algorithms/README.md

 In place, does not need any additional memory.

 Quick Sort gained widespread adoption, appearing, for example, in Unix as the default library sort subroutine.
 Hence, it lent its name to the C standard library subroutine qsort and in the reference implementation of Java.

+## Selection sort

+The algorithm divides the input list into two parts:
+  - The sub-array of items already sorted.
+  - The sub-array of items remaining to be sorted that occupy the rest of the array.

+The algorithm proceeds by finding the smallest element in the unsorted sub-array.

+It is an in place algorithm. (no need for extra memory)

+Does not preserve the order of keys with equal values.
+(Not a stable sort)